-When you wax your hair, you pull it out from it’s root or follicle.
+When you wax your hair or use an epilator, you pull it out from its root or follicle.
 Sometimes, when the hair regrows, it can regrow inward rather than outward like normal.
 This results in an ingrown hair which can be annoying to deal with.
-So how treat ingrown hairs before they happen?
+So how can we treat ingrown hairs before they happen?

 I’m going to assume its not your technique of waxing your hair, and move onto how to prevent ingrown hairs on legs, arms, face, bikini, or other parts your body via exfoliation.
 But before I do, a quick explanation.

 Sometimes if your professional waxer is in a rush or maybe you’re waxing at home

 and you haven’t quite figured out the technique, the hair might be breaking instead of being pulled out.
 This can cause ingrown hairs.
 Notice if your professional waxer is pulling the wax or wax strips off your skin surface at a 45 degree or lower angle.
 This means, let’s say your leg is laying horizontal on a table.
 The waxer should not be pulling the wax strips off in a motion that goes up vertically, but the removing wax motion is also more horizontal like your leg than vertical.
 I remember when I first started waxing at home, afraid of the pain, I’d pull up towards the ceiling.
 So bad technique could be a reason for ingrown hairs.

 However, everyone, despite technique, is prone to some (or many) ingrown hairs when the hairs grow back in.
 So how to prevent them?
 One word with many methods – Exfoliation.